Adarga delivers unmatched insight into supply chain risk with AI-driven approach

 Adarga has developed an innovative AI-driven approach to understanding the geopolitical risks posed to global supply chains.

-Adarga's Supply Chain Vulnerability Index (SCVI) is a methodology that leverages its propriety data models on national influence to examine the exposure of supply chains to geopolitical disruption.
+Adarga's Supply Chain Vulnerability Index (SCVI) is a methodology that leverages its proprietary data models on national influence to examine the exposure of supply chains to geopolitical disruption.
 Used in conjunction with its cutting-edge AI software, which is designed to enhance, augment and significantly accelerate data analysis, Adarga is delivering unparalleled insight to global organisations so they can develop better strategic and operational resilience.

 “The SCVI brings together use-case led models, and powerful AI-driven research capabilities and know-how,” notes Sam Olsen, Adarga’s Vice President of Geopolitical Risk, adding “The use of our Vantage software enables us to increase the quality, speed, and breadth of our research and to derive insights from huge volumes of quantitative and qualitative data – including Adarga’s highly curated geopolitical data sets.”